Cameron to object to EU budget plans at leaders' summit - source

 Cameron is under pressure to take a harder line on Europe before a national election in May next year, in which the rising popularity of the anti-EU UK Independence Party threatens his Conservative Party's re-election chances.

-The British leader has pledged to try to reform the country's relationship with the EU and then hold a referendum on EU membership in 2017 if he wins next year's election.
+The British leader has pledged to try and reform the country's relationship with the EU and then hold a referendum on EU membership in 2017 if he wins next year's election.

-The EU has asked for more money from member states to cover higher spending for the rest of this year, and is also negotiating its budget for 2015.
-The UK government objects to both as too high.
+The EU has asked for more money from member states to cover higher spending for the rest of this year, and it is also negotiating its budget for 2015.
+The UK government objects to both as too high, a position which is likely to add to tensions between Cameron and the EU over its future.

-The EU Council said on Wednesday it had rejected the European Parliament's planned changes to the 2015 budget and would begin three weeks of talks to try to resolve differences.
-The discussions will also cover the issue of extra funding for 2014.

-Budget discussions are not on the official agenda, but Cameron is likely to take the opportunity to express his concerns to European Parliament President Martin Schulz and other leaders on the margins of the Brussels summit.
+Budget discussions are not on the official agenda, but Cameron is likely to take the opportunity to express his concerns in the margins of the Brussels summit.

 "We have got about three to four weeks before these negotiations really come to a head.
 Therefore, will we be looking at how do we use discussions with other European countries in those days ahead to try to make sure we are pushing down on those figures?
 Yes, we will," the source said.